-By Madison Dutson, Program Associate (staff member who will start medical school at NYU this fall!)
+By Madison Dutson, Program Associate (staff member who will start medical school at NYU fall 2020!)

 The Association of American Medical Colleges (AAMC) has great resources as you prepare to fill out your applications.
 Even if you are not applying to US Medical schools, check out their list of Core Competencies for applicants.
 Reflecting on your brigade experience as you look over the list competencies can give you great insight into what skills to focus on in your essay.
 Some great areas we think Global Brigades fits well into are Service Orientation, Cultural Competence, and Teamwork.
 Intentionally focusing on a competency that resonates with your brigade experience will help you stay on track as you write, allowing you to clearly demonstrate the skills you want to highlight that medical schools are looking for.

 You had an awesome time on brigade—we know, we did too!
 However, medical schools want to hear about more than a list of your activities and how you spent your time in the programming country.
 Professional schools are seeking bright, curious students who evaluate and critically reflect on their experiences.
 They want to see that you didn’t just spend 3 days building a hygiene station, but that through your time being with a family you learned about a new culture, the importance of community, or your passion for sustainable solutions.
 Make sure that you don’t get so caught up listing the itinerary that you miss how the brigade uniquely impacted you.